galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_trajectories/tutorial.md

 >
 >    > <comment-title> Gene Symbols </comment-title>
 >    >
 >    > We're using the EnsemblIDs during this tutorial, as discussed above.
-If you like, you could change the names of these plots to the gene symbols by filling in the optional Figure title field with `Cd4,Cd8`.
+If you like, you could change the names of these plots to the gene symbols by filling in the optional *"Figure title"* field with `Cd4,Cd8`.
 Make sure that the order of your figure titles matches the order of the EnsemblIDs in the colour by field.
 ENSMUSG00000023274 is Cd4 and ENSMUSG00000053977 is Cd8.
 >    {: .comment}
 >
 {: .hands_on}